21 Fun Facts About The Number 3 That Will Surprise You

 Table of Contents

-2. The number 3 is the third prime number, just after 2 and 5.
+2. Number 3 is the third prime number after numbers 2 and 5.

 Three is an incredibly important number.
 It is the third prime number on the list, right after 2 and 5.
 The two numbers that come before are essential to understanding how counting works.